avcoder/unit03-lesson08/slides.md

 transition: slide-left
 ---

-# Exercise: Mongoose
+# Mongoose
-(30 min) Install mongoose and use it in our node app to interact with mongoDB
+(10 min) Install mongoose and use it in our node app to interact with mongoDB

 - mongoose is an ODM (similar to ORM but used with document databases instead of relational)
    - a library that helps us talk to the database with our preferred programming language